 Advanced filtering criteria

-Some data vendors skip this important step because they don’t have enough data on each contact.
+Some B2B data providers skip this important step because they don’t have enough data on each contact.
 To keep their lists long, their test data sets don’t include all fields.
 Without every field complete, you can’t drill down into the data set to get better information on your market and targets.

-How does the vendor approach data verification?
+How does the B2B Data Provider approach data verification?

 But actually, your data set doesn’t reflect the fact that the contact got married and promoted in the last six months.
 Their email address, name, and job title need to be re-verified, not just their physical address.

 To avoid this false sense of security, ask vendors how they demonstrate that each field has been verified.